PERFORMANCE SLEEPING BAGS

 Chilkoot 0° & Chilkoot 15°

-Like backpacks, sleeping bags are a critical piece of gear that an experienced backpack hunter knows better than to skimp on.
-Warmth to weight ratios, R-values, temp ratings, packability, and overall weight are things we have all mulled over to find a solution that will ultimately keep us comfortable and well rested so we can perform at the highest level on the mountain.
+Like backpacks, sleeping bags are an essential piece of gear that every experienced backpack hunter knows not to skimp on.
+Warmth-to-weight ratios, R-values, temp ratings, packability, and overall weight are a few of the things we calculated to find a solution that will ultimately keep you comfortable and well rested to perform at the highest level on the mountain.

-We spent countless hours scouring materials, vendors, testing different designs, and detailing specifications to ultimately create what we believe to be the best performing sleeping bags we’ve ever used.
-We partnered with industry leading material suppliers, Pertex® and Allied Feather and Down, and married them in a cocoon with just the right amount of technical simplicity to produce a sleeping bag worth its weight in gold.
+We spent countless hours scouring materials, vendors, testing different designs, and detailing specifications to ultimately create the best-performing sleeping bags we’ve ever used.
+We partnered with industry-leading material suppliers — Pertex® and Allied Feather and Down — and married them in a cocoon with just the right amount of technical simplicity to produce a sleeping bag worth its weight in gold.

 INDUSTRY LEADING DESIGN

-The HyperDRY™ natural wax-based compound works the same way traditional DWR chemicals do by building a carbon-hydrogen chain on the down cluster to decrease the surface tension which ultimately causes water to bead and roll off.
+The HyperDRY™ natural wax-based compound works the same way traditional durable water repellent (DWR) chemicals do by building a carbon-hydrogen chain on the down cluster to decrease the surface tension, which ultimately causes water to bead and roll off.
 The difference is that wax, as a material, is not fluorinated.
-The fluoridation of the carbon-hydrogen chains in previously used DWR treatments is what gives these chemicals an extremely long held-life making them almost impossible to break down wreaking havoc on the ecosystem in our waterways.
+The fluoridation of the carbon-hydrogen chains in previously used DWR treatments is what gives these chemicals an extremely long lifespan, making them almost impossible to break down and wreak havoc on the ecosystem in our waterways.

 Pertex® Quantum uses a tightly woven structure to provide a light and soft fabric that allows insulation to fully loft.
 Precisely constructed from incredibly fine yarns, Pertex® Quantum fabrics are designed to trap still air and improve the efficiency of insulation.
 A durable water repellent (DWR) finish sheds light rain and snow to provide additional weather protection.